WAM2layers/WAM2layers/docs/userguide/preprocess.md

 You can base your configuration file off the [ERA5 example config](https://github.com/WAM2layers/WAM2layers/blob/main/example-config.yaml).

-However, for CMIP6 data you can format the 'preprocessing' section of the config file in the following way;
+However, for CMIP6 data you can format the 'preprocessing' section of the config file in the following way (note that the pressure levels can differ between different CMIP models);

 ```yml
 # Preprocessing